e-lyte/Growtopia-Proxy/README.md

 # Proxy
 - go to server.h then change the IP and Port to your GTPS Target
-- # You also can make the server.h using json.
+- You also can make the server.h using json system